BBC: Later 20th century

 There was a widely reported urban myth that, upon resumption of the BBC television service after the war, announcer Leslie Mitchell started by saying, "As I was saying before we were so rudely interrupted ..."
 In fact, the first person to appear when transmission resumed was Jasmine Bligh and the words said were "Good afternoon, everybody.
 How are you?
 Do you remember me, Jasmine Bligh ... ?"
 The European Broadcasting Union was formed on 12 February 1950, in Torquay with the BBC among the 23 founding broadcasting organisations.

-Competition to the BBC was introduced in 1955, with the commercial and independently operated television network of ITV.
+Competition to the BBC was introduced in 1955, with the commercial and independently operated television network of Independent Television (ITV).
 However, the BBC monopoly on radio services would persist until 8 October 1973 when under the control of the newly renamed Independent Broadcasting Authority (IBA), the UK's first Independent local radio station, LBC came on-air in the London area.
 As a result of the Pilkington Committee report of 1962, in which the BBC was praised for the quality and range of its output, and ITV was very heavily criticised for not providing enough quality programming, the decision was taken to award the BBC a second television channel, BBC2, in 1964, renaming the existing service BBC1.
 BBC2 used the higher resolution 625-line standard which had been standardised across Europe.
 BBC2 was broadcast in colour from 1 July 1967 and was joined by BBC1 and ITV on 15 November 1969.
 The 405-line VHF transmissions of BBC1 (and ITV) were continued for compatibility with older television receivers until 1985.

 Starting in 1964, a series of pirate radio stations (starting with Radio Caroline) came on the air and forced the British government finally to regulate radio services to permit nationally based advertising-financed services.
 In response, the BBC reorganised and renamed their radio channels.
 On 30 September 1967, the Light Programme was split into Radio 1 offering continuous "Popular" music and Radio 2 more "Easy Listening".
 The "Third" programme became Radio 3 offering classical music and cultural programming.
 The Home Service became Radio 4 offering news, and non-musical content such as quiz shows, readings, dramas and plays.
 As well as the four national channels, a series of local BBC radio stations were established in 1967, including Radio London.
 In 1969, the BBC Enterprises department was formed to exploit BBC brands and programmes for commercial spin-off products.
 In 1979, it became a wholly owned limited company, BBC Enterprises Ltd.